Consensys/doc.ethsigner/docs/Reference/CLI/CLI-Subcommands.md

 #### `host`

-Host of the Hashicorp Vault server.
+Host of the HashiCorp Vault server.
 Default is `localhost`.

 === "Syntax"